CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/OsBaseInstallConfig.md

 `func (o *OsBaseInstallConfig) UnsetOperatingSystemParameters()`

 UnsetOperatingSystemParameters ensures that no value is present for OperatingSystemParameters, not even an explicit nil
+### GetOverrideSecureBoot

+`func (o *OsBaseInstallConfig) GetOverrideSecureBoot() bool`

+GetOverrideSecureBoot returns the OverrideSecureBoot field if non-nil, zero value otherwise.

+### GetOverrideSecureBootOk

+`func (o *OsBaseInstallConfig) GetOverrideSecureBootOk() (*bool, bool)`

+GetOverrideSecureBootOk returns a tuple with the OverrideSecureBoot field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetOverrideSecureBoot

+`func (o *OsBaseInstallConfig) SetOverrideSecureBoot(v bool)`

+SetOverrideSecureBoot sets OverrideSecureBoot field to given value.

+### HasOverrideSecureBoot

+`func (o *OsBaseInstallConfig) HasOverrideSecureBoot() bool`

+HasOverrideSecureBoot returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)